Michael Fowler Centre ceremonies

 Bringing children to the ceremony

-Children are welcome at graduation ceremonies, but need to be with an adult who isn't graduating.
-We don't allow any children in the graduates’ marshalling area or on stage.
+Children are welcome at graduation ceremonies but must be accompanied by an adult who is not graduating.
+They are not permitted in the graduate marshalling area or on stage at any time.

 The Michael Fowler Centre is on Wakefield Street and is adjacent to Te Ngākau Civic Square.